Traditional Plant-Based Cooking

 Jump to Recipe Print Recipe

-Classic kedgeree features rice cooked with curry powder with flakes of smoked haddock.
+Classic kedgeree features rice cooked with curry powder and flakes of smoked haddock.
 The finished kedgeree dish is usually topped with halved or quartered hard boiled eggs and garnished with chopped parsley.

 Kedgeree originates from the Indian dish Khichiri which consists of variations of rice, lentils, onions and spices.
 Millet and mung beans are sometimes used in place of the rice and lentils.
 Khichiri originates way back to the 14th Century and as with most recipes has evolved since then.

 During the mid 1700s British colonists in India were inspired by Indian dishes and their families adapted the meals to the British tastes.
-These new ideas and meals were brought back to Britain and adapted some more.
-And somewhere along the line Anglo-Indian Kedgeree was born.
+These new exotic recipes were brought back to Britain and as with most dishes evolved over time as the dish became more popular.
+Somewhere along the line Anglo-Indian Kedgeree was born.

-One of the first published recipes for Anglo-India kedgeree was found in a 1790 Scottish cookery book by Stephana Malcolm.
-Again this recipe had to be adapted as a few of the ingredients were unavailable in Dumfriesshire, but haddock was widely available so this was added.
+One of the first published recipes for Anglo-India Kedgeree was found in a 1790 Scottish cookery book by Stephana Malcolm.
+Again this recipe had to be adapted as a few of the exotic ingredients were unavailable in Dumfriesshire, Scotland, but haddock was widely available so this was included within the adapted Kedgeree dish.

-During Victorian times kedgeree was served as part of the elaborate middle and upper-classes breakfast spreads.
+During the Victorian times kedgeree was very popular breakfast dish and was served as part of the elaborate middle and upper-classes breakfast spreads.

 Vegan Smoky Tofu Kedgeree Recipe